tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_step4_paths_object.md

 #### Parameters object {#parameters}

-The [`parameters` object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#parameterObject) contains an array (a list designated with dashes) with these properties:
+The [`parameters` object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#parameterObject) contains an array with these properties:

 * `name`: Parameter name.
 * `in`: Where the parameter appears.
 Possible values are `header`, `path`, `query`, or `cookie`.
 (Request body parameters are not described here.)